 Using the word cotton as an adjective has a tendency to make something more appealing.
 Cotton represents softness and whites… it might almost be said to represent goodness and light.
-The reality is that some of things that the word cotton is attached to as a descriptive are problematic and even dangerous.
+The reality is that some of the things that the word cotton is attached to as a descriptive are problematic and even dangerous.
 The cotton rat is one such example.

 Description of the Cotton Rat